GanonthaBr/Belle_house_contruction/README.md

 Project Planning

-1. split the web app pages and parts in different files
+1. split the web app pages and parts in different files✅
-2. setup the database
+2. setup the database✅
 3. fonts and colors ✅
 4. Hero page
 5. About page & team